VARUNPA123/EXP.NO.4-IMPLEMENTATION-OF-LINE-CODEING-TECHNIQUES/README.md

 ## RESULT
-Thus, the line techniques were studied and the graph is plotted.
+Thus, the line coding techniques were studied and the graph is plotted.